 Brains On Music: Premies and Flutes

-Researchers were interested in seeing if exposure to music could help premature babies.
-Babies that are born early often have trouble with too much stimulation and can develop neurological problems that persist.
+Researchers wanted to test the theory that exposure to music could help premature babies.
+They hypothesized that babies that are born early often have trouble with too much stimulation and can develop neurological problems that persist.

 At the beginning of the study, the researchers determined that the most soothing and interesting music to the babies was made by the Indian snake charmer flute, called a punji or pungi.